Abelink23/FASTWIND/README.md

 ## Acknowledgments:

-Marta Lorenzo for helping in the development of the package.
+Marta Lorenzo (CAB Torrejón) for helping in the development of the package.
-Joachim Puls for developing the FASTWIND code.
+Joachim Puls (LMU München) for developing the FASTWIND code.